kubernetes-sigs/node-feature-discovery/README.md

 The published node labels encode a few pieces of information:

 - Namespace, i.e. `feature.node.kubernetes.io`
-- The version of this discovery code that wrote the label, according to `git describe --tags --dirty --always`.
 - The source for each label (e.g. `cpuid`).
 - The name of the discovered feature as it appears in the underlying source, (e.g. `AESNI` from cpuid).